jpreecedev/developerhandbook/src/pages/regular-expressions-in-javascript/index.md

 - You are not a regex expert.
 Not now, not ever, and you will never will be.
 Period.
 - There are probably a million better ways of writing every regex on this page.
-- Remember the age old golden rule; _If you use a regex to fix a problem, you now have two problems_.
+- Remember the age-old golden rule; _If you use a regex to fix a problem, you now have two problems_.
 Are you sure it is a regex you need?
 - (P.s. all this totally made sense when you wrote it)

 ## How to use a regex in JavaScript